-- Intensive outpatient
+- Intensive Outpatient

 - Aftercare and sober living

-- As patients gradually step down to less intensive levels of treatment, clients gain the skills and confidence needed to recognize triggers, resist cravings and lead a rewarding life in recovery.
+- As patients gradually step down to less intensive levels of treatment, they gain the skills and confidence needed to recognize triggers, resist cravings and lead a rewarding life in recovery.

 The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare providers.